HW & FB Tompkins: Architectural careers

-In the early 1930s like most architects they adopted the new Moderne (Art Deco) style, most notable in their design for a new enlarged Bourke Street wing of Myer, completed in 1933.
+In the early 1930s, like most architects, they adopted the new Inter-war Functionalist & Moderne style, most notable in their design for a new enlarged Bourke Street wing of Myer, completed in 1933.
 Finished in white 'snowcrete', the vertical ribbing and tower-like projection made it a landmark, and the Myer Mural Hall in the central top projection is one of the grandest Art Deco interiors in Melbourne.
-This was followed by some other Art Deco commercial buildings, such as Diamond House, directly opposite Myers, for Dunklings jewellers, in 1936, and a showroom and warehouse for Australian Glass Manufacturers in Spencer Street, West Melbourne in 1937 that featured glass blocks extensively, but their output in the later 1930s waned, as both brothers entered their 60s.
+This was followed by some other Art Deco commercial buildings, such as Diamond House, directly opposite Myer, for Dunklings jewellers, in 1936, and a showroom and warehouse for Australian Glass Manufacturers in Spencer Street, West Melbourne in 1937 that featured glass blocks extensively, but their output in the later 1930s waned, as both brothers entered their sixties.

 Their prodigious output up to then, much of which remains, especially in the central city, has left of wealth of buildings.
-This includes remarkably a cluster of three, in three different styles, adjacent to each other on the corner of Russell Street and Flinders Lane - on the south east corner is the 1902 Romanesque Metcalfe & Barnard Warehouse, with the 1935 Art Deco Pawson House adjacent on Flinders Lane, and the 1923 Neoclassical Bank of Australasia on the north east corner.
+This includes remarkably a cluster of three, in three different styles, adjacent to each other on the corner of Russell Street and Flinders Lane - on the south east corner is the Metcalfe & Barnard Warehouse (1902) in the Romanesque Revival style, with Pawson House (1935) adjacent on Flinders Lane in the Art Deco style, and the Bank of Australasia (1923) on the north east corner in the Neo-classical Revival style.

-The firm continued through the war, becoming Tompkins Shaw & Evans in the 1950s, who continued their association with Myers, designing a notable glass walled footbridge joining the two parts of the store across Little Bourke Street in 1963.
-In 2003 the firm became Tompkins MDA group.
+The firm continued through World War II, becoming Tompkins Shaw & Evans in the 1950s, who continued their association with Myer, designing a notable glass-walled footbridge joining the two parts of the store across Little Bourke Street in 1963.

+In 2003 the firm became Tompkins MDA group; merging with the Sydney-based Michael Davies and Associates.
+As of 2026, the firm appeared no longer extant.

-Personal Lives
+Personal lives

-Harry married in 1897, and was active in the profession, joining the Royal Victorian Institute of Architects in 1903, and serving as president in 1914—1916.
-He also served as president of the Federal Council of the Architects Institute of Australia 1918—1919.
-Harry lived in Kew and was active in local affairs, serving as Mayor in the same years 1918—1919, when he submitted a design for the Kew War Memorial, to be located at Kew Junction, in the form of a classical rotunda.
-This was completed in 1925, when he was no longer on Council, and they had rejected the results of a competition.
+Harry married in 1897, and was active in the profession.
+He joined the Royal Victorian Institute of Architects in 1903, served as president in 1914–1916; and served as national president of the Architects Institute of Australia from 1918 to 1919.
+Harry lived in Kew and was active in local affairs and served as Mayor from 1918 to 1919.
+He submitted a design for the Kew War Memorial at Kew Junction, in the form of a classical rotunda, that was completed in 1925 when he was no longer on Council, and they had rejected the results of a competition.

-List of major Works
+List of major works

-This list mostly drawn from the Victorian Heritage database :
+This is a list of major works that were completed by HW & FB Tompkins and associated subsequent entities: